Academic Year 2019/2020

 How do I receive advice?

-Students are welcome to make an appointment to see one of our Careers Advisers by calling in to see them at break or lunch time.
-They are based in the Careers office which is located near the Medical Room and the rear door to the LRC.
+Students are welcome to make an appointment to see one of our Careers Advisers by making an appointment.
+These appointments will then take place at a mutually agreed time, these can be before school, after school as well as during the school day.
+They are based in the Careers office which is located near the LRC.
 Alternatively, students and parents/carers can contact them by phone on 01274 851152 or by email to the addresses below:

 We are also registered as a school to use start.
 Start is a free, online careers platform designed to connect 11-18 year olds with their future career potential.
 It combines the most comprehensive source of information with a personalised experience and career planning tools, helping our students to make more informed decisions about their future study and career options, as well as developing their employability.